yingweiwo

 Interactions

-Benzotriazole (BTR), an emerging class of environmental pollutant, is widely used in industrial applications and household dishwashing agents.
-Despite the reported toxicity of BTR to aquatic organisms, little is known about its effects on terrestrial invertebrates.
-Copper (Cu) accumulates in agricultural soils receiving urban waste products, fertilizers, fungicides, and urban sewage.
-In this study, two different types of bioassays (acute toxicity test and behavioral toxicity test) were performed to evaluate the toxicity of Cu and BTR, both singly and together, on the earthworm (Eisenia fetida) in artificial soil.
-The results of avoidance behavior tests showed that the EC50 (48 hr) values for Cu and BTR were 1.47 and 0.46 mmol/kg, respectively.
-The results of the acute toxicity tests showed that the LC50 (7 d) and LC50 (14 d) of Cu in earthworms were 9.19 and 5.28 mmol/kg, respectively, and the LC50 (7 d) and LC50 (14 d) of BTR were 2.43 and 1.76 mmol/kg, respectively.
-Toxicity analysis demonstrated that the binary BTR and Cu mixture had predominantly antagonistic effects on the avoidance behavior and survival of earthworms.
-The Cu2+ activities and mortality of earthworms decreased significantly with increasing concentrations of BTR, while the solid-liquid distribution coefficient of Cu increased.
-These results indicated that the presence of BTR can reduce the toxicity as well as the bioavailability of Cu in soil with both BTR and Cu.
+Benzotriazole (BTR) is an emerging environmental pollutant widely used in industrial applications and household detergents.
+Although BTR has been reported to be toxic to aquatic organisms, its effects on terrestrial invertebrates are poorly understood.
+Copper (Cu) accumulates in farmland soils receiving municipal waste, fertilizers, fungicides, and urban sewage.
+This study employed two different bioassay methods (acute toxicity test and behavioral toxicity test) to evaluate the toxicity of Cu and BTR, alone and in combination, to earthworms (Eisenia fetida) in artificial soil.
+Avoidance behavior tests showed that the EC50 (48-hour) values of Cu and BTR were 1.47 and 0.46 mmol/kg, respectively.
+Acute toxicity tests showed that the LC50 (7-day) and LC50 (14-day) values of Cu in earthworms were 9.19 and 5.28 mmol/kg, respectively, while the LC50 (7-day) and LC50 (14-day) values of BTR were 2.43 and 1.76 mmol/kg, respectively.
+Toxicity analysis indicated that the binary mixture of BTR and Cu had a significant antagonistic effect on earthworm avoidance behavior and survival rate.
+With increasing BTR concentration, the activity and mortality of Cu²⁺ in earthworms significantly decreased, while the solid-liquid partition coefficient of Cu increased.
+These results suggest that the presence of BTR can reduce the toxicity and bioavailability of copper in soil.

-LC50 Rat inhalation 1900 mg/cu m/3 hr
+Rat inhalation LC50: 1900 mg/m³/hr

-LD50 Rat oral 600 mg/kg
+Rat oral LD50: 600 mg/kg

-LD50 Mouse oral 615 mg/kg
+Mouse oral LD50: 615 mg/kg

-LD50 Mouse ip 400 mg/kg
+Mouse intraperitoneal injection LD50: 400 mg/kg

 Additional Infomation